RedHatCRE/cibyl/README.rst

 Usage
 *****

-``cibyl`` for listing environments and systems
+``cibyl`` for listing environments and systems.

-``cibyl --jobs`` will print all the jobs available in your CI system
+``cibyl --jobs`` will print all the jobs available in your CI system.

-``cibyl --jobs --builds`` will print the jobs as well as the status of all the builds of that job
+``cibyl --jobs --last-build`` will print the jobs as well as the status of the last build of each job.

 Official Documentation